andreshungbz/simple-task-manager/README.md

 ### Database Setup (THE COOL WAY)

-After much headache, if you want to use my cool scripts to very quickly setup the database, you must ensure your PostgreSQL instance has properly configured host-based configuration settings.
+After much headache, if you want to use my cool scripts to very quickly set up the database, you must ensure your PostgreSQL instance has properly configured host-based configuration settings.
 This is found in the `pg_hba.conf` file.
 You can check the location of the file by running the following command:

 ```
 SHOW hba_file;